awsdocs/amazon-connect-admin-guide/doc_source/upload-estimated-future-shrinkage.md

 ## Important things to know about your \.csv file<a name="important-things-about-import-shrinkage-data"></a>
 + FORECAST\_GROUP: Enter the EXACT name of the forecast group you created\.
 You can add multiple forecast groups in this csv file\.
 + Date: Each row is one day\.
 In the previous image, row 2 is January 1, row 3 is January 2, row 4 is January 3, and so on\.
 Use ISO 8601 format ending with Z\.
-+ AVAILABLE FTE: How many agents are available for working that day\.
++ AVAILABLE\_FTE: Based on your estimation, how many full\-time agents will be available for working that day\.
+For example, your contact center currently has 100 FTEs and you expect this number to be the same next year\.

   In the previous image, 0 indicates no full\-time agents are available on January 1 for the forecast group named **Forecast For Demo**\.
 On January 3, 100 agents are available\.
+**Tip**
+Required FTE \(the output\) is how many full\-time agents are required to meet the Service Level target\.
+For example, if the Required FTE = 120 and Available FTE = 100 for next year, then that means a deficit = 20\.
 + IN\_OFFICE\_SHRINKAGE: Percentage of agents in the office but not in production mode\.
 For example, they might be in training or in meetings\.
 + OUT\_OFFICE\_SHRINKAGE: Percentage of agents absent from work \(for example, no show or personal time off\)\.

 **Note**
 The latest uploaded \.csv file always overrides the previous one you updated\.
+Make sure errors aren't introduced to the uploaded \.csv file accidentally\.
+For example, don't press **Enter** and add new rows to the end of the file\.
+Otherwise, the data won't validate and an error message is displayed\.